On this page:

 Grade Appeals

-Grade appeals should be filed as soon as possible after the grade is assigned and must be addressed in a timely manner.
-Grade appeals are not allowed after one semester has passed since the grade has been awarded.
-Grade appeals during the semester prior to the student's graduation must be raised immediately and addressed on a truncated timeline from what is outlined below in order for the appeal to be addressed prior to the conferral of a degree and the sealing of the student's transcript.
-If a grade appeal is submitted after a student has graduated, it will not be reviewed as no grade changes will be made to the academic record following the conferral of a degree.
+Grade appeals must be initiated within 30 days of the grade being posted and must be addressed by the instructor in a timely manner.
+Grade appeals in the semester prior to the student’s graduation must be raised immediately and addressed on an expedited timeline so that the appeal may be resolved prior to the conferral of a degree and the sealing of the student’s transcript.
+A grade appeal submitted after a student graduates will not be reviewed as grade changes cannot be made following degree conferral.

-• The student must first request the grade change from the instructor.
-The request should be in writing and outline the reasons the grade change is being requested.
-The instructor must respond to the student in writing with detailed justification for the grade given within two weeks of the student’s request.
+- The student must first appeal the grade with the instructor.
+The appeal must be in writing, reference this grade appeal policy, and outline the reasons for the appeal.
+The instructor must reply to the student in writing within two weeks of the student’s request, providing detailed justification for retaining the assigned grade or confirming that the grade will be changed in light of the student’s appeal.

-• A graduate student’s last opportunity for appeal is to the Vice Dean of Graduate Education.
-If a student wants to pursue a grade appeal to this level, the appeal must be in writing and be submitted within one week of the written response from the chair.
-The student's statement should acknowledge both the instructor's and the chair's responses and explain why the student believes there remains cause for appeal.
-The Vice Dean of Graduate Education must respond within four weeks of the student’s appeal, and the response must be in writing.
+- In the rare instance that the student believes further appeal to be necessary, the student may direct a final appeal to the Vice Dean of Graduate Studies.
+If a student wants to pursue a grade appeal at this level, the appeal must be in writing and be submitted within one week of the written response from the DGS.
+The student’s statement should acknowledge both the instructor’s and the DGS’s responses and explain why the student believes there remains cause for appeal.
+Disagreement with the instructor’s or DGS’s professional judgement is insufficient grounds for further appeal.
+The Vice Dean of Graduate Studies must respond in writing within four weeks of the student’s appeal.
+The decision of the Vice Dean is final.

 Incomplete Grades

 If sufficient work has not been completed, the grade of Incomplete will not be feasible.
 In such situations, the instructor will submit whatever final grade the student has earned.
-The student may repeat the course at a later time if they choose.
-(For information about repeating a course, see below.)
+The student may retake the course at a later time if they choose.
+(For information about retaking a course, see below.)

 If an Incomplete is granted, the work should be completed in the time frame agreed upon with the instructor.
 However, this time frame should not extend more than 120 days from the last day of the semester in which the Incomplete is granted/the course for which the Incomplete is granted is taken.

-Failure to submit completed work and for the earned grade to be posted within 120 days of the last day of the semester in which the Incomplete was granted will result in the grade of Incomplete being automatically changed to a grade of F (or, in the case of a course being taken as Satisfactory/Unsatisfactory, to a grade of U).
+Failure to submit completed work and for the earned grade to be posted within 120 days of the last day of the semester in which the Incomplete was granted will result in the grade of Incomplete being automatically changed to a grade of F (or, in the case of a course being taken as Pass/No Pass, to a grade of NP).

 Further, students cannot have a grade of Incomplete on their transcripts when their degrees are conferred.
 Thus, students who are expecting to graduate at the end of the semester in which the course being considered for an Incomplete was taken should not request or be granted a grade of Incomplete.

-Any student who does have an Incomplete on their transcript at the time of certification and degree conferral will have the Incomplete changed to a grade of F (or, in the case of a course being taken as Satisfactory/Unsatisfactory, to a grade of U).
+Any student who does have an Incomplete on their transcript at the time of certification and degree conferral will have the Incomplete changed to a grade of F (or, in the case of a course being taken as Pass/No Pass, to a grade of NP).

 Grades cannot be changed after the conferral of a student's degree.